calliope-project/calliope/doc/user/formulation.rst

 Time-varying vs. constant model parameters
 ------------------------------------------

-Some model parameters which are defined over the set of time steps ``t`` can either given as time series or as constant values.
-If given as constant values, the same value is used for each time step ``t``.
+Some model parameters which are defined over the set of time steps ``timesteps`` can either given as time series or as constant values.
+If given as constant values, the same value is used for each time step ``timestep``.
 For details on how to define a parameter as time-varying and how to load time series data into it, see the :ref:`time series description in the model configuration section <configuration_timeseries>`.

 ------------------
 Decision variables